In general, graduate assistants should be expected to work an average of 20 hours

 currently in effect for 9-month assistantships, prorated appropriately.
 The current

-hours of work during the summer).
+of $750 for 20 hours per week.
 Summer stipends also should not greatly exceed

 the stipend rate provided during the regular academic year for similar work.